cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 `Right-side swap`: a token exchange that specifies the desired quantity to be purchased.

+`Pool State`, the value of invariant of a pool, including symbols, balances, weight etcs

 ### Desired Properties

 - `Permissionless`: no need to whitelist connections, modules, or denominations.
 Individual implementations may have their own permissioning scheme, however the protocol must not require permissioning from a trusted party to be secure.